-- It provides a secure income to anyone who needs to care for others, and for anyone who needs care. - It recognises the value of care work, which is done disproportionately by women, in a way that doesn't reinforce the stereotypes which are a cause of that disproportionality.
-A major World Bank report found that conditionalcash-transfers reinforce gender roles, reproducing the underlying cause of gender inequality in a way that unconditional cash transfers do not.
-Basic Income is an unconditional cash-transfer. - It gives everyone both women and men greater freedom to adjust the balance between care and employment, by cutting down on job-hours.
-It also eliminates the 'care trap' that can penalise those in receipt of carer's allowance for taking paid employment. - It avoids bureaucracy and does away with intrusive means-testing.
+- It provides a secure income to anyone who needs to care for others, and for anyone who needs care - It gives everyone both women and men greater freedom to adjust the balance between care and employment, by cutting down on job-hours.
+It also eliminates the 'care trap' that can penalise those in receipt of carer's allowance for taking paid employment - It avoids bureaucracy and does away with intrusive means-testing.
 In a basic income system, carers do not have to apply for allowances and credits.
 No one has to convince officials of their need for care or their need to give care.
 No one has to have their living arrangements scrutinised.
-No one is denied support for care because their situation doesn't fit the bureaucratic regulations. - It guarantees adult care recipients an income of their own and therefore gives them a greater sense of empowerment. - All of these features of basic income alleviate a lot of unnecessary stresses and anxieties and allow people to devote their energies to the quality of care relationships. - More generally, by giving everybody the financial security to meet their basic needs, basic income is a general expression of the care we owe to each other in society.
+No one is denied support for care because their situation doesn't fit the bureaucratic regulations. - It guarantees adult care recipients an income of their own and therefore gives them a greater sense of empowerment

+- All of these features of basic income alleviate a lot of unnecessary stresses and anxieties and allow people to devote their energies to the quality of care relationships - More generally, by giving everybody the financial security to meet their basic needs, basic income is a general expression of the care we owe to each other in society.